ellcom/InterfaceBuilderLab/Interface Builder.md

-The textfields should be of equal width, have relevant constraints and be of a desired width of 200 points, the login button should be centred, the labels should expand based on their content size.
+The textfields should be of equal width, have relevant constraints and be of a **desired** width of 200 points, the login button should be centred, the labels should expand based on their content size and have baseline alignment with their paired textfield.

-The View should be centred vertically and horizontally with a constraint saying it must not be any closer then  30 points to the trailing edge of the superview.
+The View should be centred vertically and horizontally with a constraint saying it **must not** be any closer than 30 points to the trailing edge of the superview.
 This means that width of the textfield will be of lesser priority than the trailing edge constraint.
+The height should be automatically set by using 10 point top constraints between all the items inside the view.

-Add French localisation to the storyboard using "s'identifier" for login.
+Add French localisation to the storyboard using the French word "s'identifier" for login.
 Finish by testing the App in two iPhone sizes and both languages.